oezkancodes/vue-responsive-vh/README.md

 | ``v-min-h-screen`` | Min height of the element is screen height.    | ``min-height``       |
 | ``v-h-screen``     | Fixed height of the element is screen height.  | ``height``           |

-Add the Directive you need to any element you choose to give it a responsive ``vh``.
+Add the Directive you need to any element you choose to give it a responsive ``vh``, which depends on the appearance of the URL Bar.

 ``` jsx
 // YourComponent.vue